 It should go without saying, but that beer pictured above is mine and not my daughter’s.

 There are also lots of great travel photo opps in the Niederdorf.
-Whether it's classic Swiss architecture, signature red geraniums hanging in containers from terraces, or painted cow fixtures on corners.
-The Niederdorf is a great area to explore.
+Whether it’s classic Swiss architecture, signature red geraniums hanging in containers from terraces, or painted cow fixtures on corners.
+The Niederdorf is a great place to explore.

 Visit the Lindt Chocolate Factory